aiidateam/aiida-core/docs/source/howto/share_data.rst

 Serving data through the REST API
 =================================

-The AiiDA REST API allows to query your AiiDA database over HTTP(S).
+The AiiDA REST API allows to query your AiiDA database over HTTP(S) and returns results in :ref:`JSON format <reference:rest-api:endpoints-responses>`.

 .. note::

-    As of October 2020, the AiiDA REST API does *not* yet support workflow management.
+    As of October 2020, the AiiDA REST API only supports ``GET`` methods (reading); in particular, it does *not* yet support workflow management.
     This feature is, however, part of the `AiiDA roadmap <https://github.com/aiidateam/aiida-core/wiki/AiiDA-release-roadmap>`_.

 .. _how-to:share:serve:launch: